 ACCF is proud to be a partner of CancerAid who work to empower cancer patients and their caregivers by providing a unique cancer management and support application.
 Available on iPhone and Android, tools varying from diagnosis information from your doctor, to a personal journal are accessible to the user.
 Read more here.

 Cancer Connections is a free, professionally moderated online support community where people living with and affected by cancer can find, receive and provide support by participating in groups, discussions, blogs and webinars.
 You can join the forums here.

 Healthshare is an online support community that enables you to connect and share with other people around Australia.
 By joining the Australian Cervical Cancer Foundation’s Healthshare Community, you will be able to ask questions, share your personal experience, find support within the community, and access high quality information about cervical cancer.
 Click here for more information about Healthshare, visit their cervical cancer page, and have a look at ACCF’s community for further information and to connect with people who know what you are going through.

 Facebook Support Group (AU/NZ)

-This Facebook page has been created to provide an active, supportive group of women made up of approximately 150 members from Australia and New Zealand who have, or have had Cervical Cancer, or other gynaecological cancer, issues.
+This Facebook page has been created to provide an active, supportive group of women made up of over 600 members from Australia and New Zealand who have, or have had Cervical Cancer, or other gynaecological cancer, issues.
 The page offers women a place to come together for support, understanding, love, humour, and above all friendship.
 Also open to carers, family and your support network.

 If you would like to join this group please follow this link https://www.facebook.com/groups/644503988935517 and submit your request to join.